Ollie Robinson: Domestic career

-Robinson began his career playing for Kent Second XI.
+Robinson began his career playing for Margate Cricket Club Kent Second XI.
 After one match of the 2013 season, he left Kent for Leicestershire before playing for Yorkshire Second XI.
 He finished the 2013 season with 59 wickets and 1,282 runs in Second XI cricket, and made his first-team List A debut for Yorkshire in July 2013 against Leicestershire.
 In October 2013, Robinson signed a professional contract with Yorkshire.

 After making seven T20 Blast appearances for Yorkshire during the 2014 season Robinson was sacked by Yorkshire in July for unprofessional actions, mostly related to poor timekeeping.
 Later in the 2014 season Robinson made one List A appearance for Hampshire.

 In April 2015, Sussex signed Robinson on a short-term deal, after an injury crisis with bowlers Tymal Mills, James Anyon and Lewis Hatchett all unavailable.
 Robinson had played a Second XI match for Sussex and was named in the squad for a County Championship match the next day against Durham where he made his first-class debut.
 In the match Robinson, batting at number nine, scored a century in a Sussex record-breaking tenth-wicket partnership with Matt Hobden of 164.
 In doing so, he became the first Sussex player in 95 years to score a century on their County Championship debut.
 Robinson took his first five-wicket haul in May 2015 against Warwickshire.
 In the 2015 season, Robinson took 46 Championship wickets at an average of 24.71, and was nominated for the LV= Breakthrough Player Award and won the Sussex Young Player of the Year award.
 In October 2015, Robinson signed a new three-year contract with Sussex.

 In April 2021, Robinson was named Sussex vice-captain in County Championship matches.
 That month, he took 9 wickets for 78 runs in a County Championship match against Glamorgan; it was the best bowling figures by an Englishman since 2016.

 On 10 June 2021, Robinson announced that he was taking a "short break from the game", with Sussex saying that he would be unavailable for their first two games of the 2021 t20 Blast.
 In July 2021, Robinson was signed by the Manchester Originals for the 2021 season of The Hundred, as a replacement for Harry Gurney.
 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.

+Playing for Sussex against Leicestershire on 26 June 2024, Robinson conceded 43 runs off one over in what was the most expensive over in the history of the County Championship.